UCSB-CCS-CS/F13-CS1L/ProjectOverviews/ktesei.md

 Progress: I have two JLists for perks that are used/not used.
 You can move perks back and forth and highlighting perks cause thier data to be displayed in the text window.

 See the README at https://github.com/ktesei/GurpsSystemGenerator for a more detailed explanation for the project.

+#Thursday Nov 14
+Progress: I made the program output a xsl-fo file and conver it to a pdf with apache FOP, as per Phil's suggestion.
+My investigation of XML/XSL-FO/FOP has convinced me to save the data base as XML and to provide far more formatting options than before.
+My original intention was to provide a few styles you can print with, but I think I can provide a more detailed toolkit for formatting aswell.

+Goal for next week: I want to reorganize my project now that I know what tools I have to work with.
+I think my vision for it is more complete.
+I need to:
+* customize the export button to have options for the different formats
+* add data base editing
+* add picture pairing with perks/rules